cysouw/diathesis/text/c05_case.md

 ### [ – ] No arguments

 Some verbs do not need any argument at all, not even a nominative subject.
 These include the well-known weather verbs like *schneien* 'to snow' [@next a].
 However, most weather verb actually allow for some nominative subjects as well [@next b], see [@sec:case-nominative-addition], or accusative arguments [@next c], see [@sec:case-accusative-addition-without-nominative].
-There do not seem to be any verbs that only allow for a constructions without any arguments.
+There do not seem to be any verbs that only allow for constructions without any arguments.

 ::: ex
 a.
 Heute schneit es.